Skinner v. Oklahoma: Aftermath

 The only types of sterilization that the Court's ruling immediately ended were punitive sterilization.
 It did not directly comment on compulsory sterilization of the mentally disabled or the mentally ill and was not a strict overturning of Buck v.
 Bell (1927).
 Furthermore, most of the over 64,000 sterilizations performed in the US under the aegis of eugenics legislation were not in prison institutions or performed on convicted criminals.
 Punitive sterilizations made up only negligible amounts of the total operations performed, as most states and prison officials were nervous about their legal status, which was not affirmed in Buck v.
 Bell specifically, as possible violations of the Eighth ("cruel and unusual punishment") or Fourteenth Amendments ("Due Process" and "Equal Protection Clauses").
 Compulsory sterilizations of the mentally disabled and mentally ill continued in the US in significant numbers until the early 1960s.
-Although many state laws stayed on the books for many years longer, the last known forced sterilization in the United States occurred in 1981 in Oregon.
-Federal law prohibits use of federal funds to sterilize "any mentally incompetent or institutionalized individual," but states including California use state funds for tubal ligations.
+Although many state laws stayed on the books for many years longer, the last known forced sterilization on the basis of mental disability or mental illness in the United States occurred in 1981 in Oregon.
+Federal law prohibits use of federal funds to sterilize "any mentally incompetent or institutionalized individual", but states including California use state funds for tubal ligations.
 A 2013 report showed that between 2006 and 2010, at least 148 women were sterilized after childbirth while incarcerated in two California prisons.
 In violation of state rules passed in 1994, none of the cases were reviewed by a state oversight committee.

 Over a third of all compulsory sterilizations in the United States (over 22,670) took place after Skinner v.
 Oklahoma.
 The 1942 ruling, however, created a nervous legal atmosphere regarding the other forms of sterilizations and put a heavy damper on sterilization rates, which had boomed since Buck v.
 Bell in 1927.
 After the discovery of the Nazi atrocities done in the name of eugenics, including the compulsory sterilization of 450,000 individuals in barely more than a decade, under a sterilization law, which drew heavy inspiration from American statutes, and the close association between eugenics and racism, eugenics, as an ideology, lost almost all public favor.

 In Equal Protection analysis, Skinner applied the compelling state interest test to punitive sterilization, but Buck applied the less rigorous rational basis test to compulsory sterilization of the mentally disabled.

-In 2002, the United States Court of Appeals for the Ninth Circuit held that an inmate, incarcerated by the California Department of Corrections and serving a life sentence, was not permitted to inseminate his wife artificially because "the right to procreate is fundamentally inconsistent with incarceration."
+In 2002, the United States Court of Appeals for the Ninth Circuit held that an inmate, incarcerated by the California Department of Corrections and serving a life sentence, was not permitted to inseminate his wife artificially because "the right to procreate is fundamentally inconsistent with incarceration".
 The Appellate Court distinguished the case from Skinner v.
 Oklahoma because "the right to procreate while incarcerated and the right to be free from surgical sterilization by prison officials are two very different things."